Why is the strength of an elastomeric polymer network so low?: Methods

 \subsection{CGMD Model}

 In our CGMD simulations, the polymer network is represented by the commonly used bead-spring (Kremer-Grest) model~\citep{kremer1990dynamics}.
 We perform the CGMD simulations using LAMMPS~\citep{LAMMPS}.
 The simulation cell is subjected to periodic boundary conditions in all three directions and contains $500$ chains, each consisting of $500$ beads.
 The chains are initialized as self-avoiding random walks.
-The covalent bonds along a polymer strand are represented by a quartic bond potential and the non-covalent interactions between strands are modeled by a Lennard-Jones (LJ) potential ~\citep{yin2020topological,yin2024network}.
+The covalent bonds along a polymer strand are represented by a quartic bond potential and the non-covalent interactions between strands are modeled by a Lennard-Jones (LJ) potential following prior coarse-grained network rupture studies (e.g., Kremer--Grest-type networks and related extensions)~\citep{yin2020topological,yin2024network,kremer1990dynamics,stevens2001manipulating,stevens2001interfacial}.
 The initial configuration is first equilibrated to form a polymer melt~\citep{sliozberg2012fast}.
 The crosslinks, also represented by quartic bonds, are then added between randomly chosen pairs of neighboring beads~\citep{zhang2024modeling}.
 The CGMD simulation cell is a cube with a side length of $\sim55.4$ nm.
-We use a total of $8000$ cross-links to have a cross-link density of $\sim 9.66 \times 10^{−5}$ mol/cm$^3$.
-The effective diameter of the repeat unit of the natural rubber backbone is $4.89$~\AA~\citep{uddin2016multiscale}.
-The resulting polymer network is then further equilibrated under the NPT ensemble at $T = 300$ K and at zero pressure for $10\, \mu$s, followed by additional equilibration under the NVT ensemble at $T = 300$ K for another $10\, \mu$s.
+We use a total of $8000$ cross-links to have a cross-link density of $\sim 9.66 \times 10^{-5}$ mol/cm$^3$.
+The effective diameter of the repeat unit of the natural rubber backbone is $\sigma = 4.89$~\AA~\citep{uddin2016multiscale} and the depth of the energy well for pairwise interactions is $\epsilon=1.59$ kJ/mol~\cite{chaikumpollert2012mechanical}.
+The quartic potential~\citep{ge2013molecular}, $U_{\rm Q}$ is described as